ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 The point is that only `create` and `sub` can be used to create `date` records.
 Therefore, it is not possible for the user to create ill-formed records.
-Actually, our implementation uses a record, but we could change it and be sure that it will not break any code that relies on this module!
-This makes a lot of sense in a library since subsequent versions of the same library can continue to expose the same interface while internally changing the implementation, including data structures.
+Actually, our implementation uses a record, but we could change it and be sure that it will not break any code relying on this module!
+This makes a lot of sense in a library because subsequent versions of it can continue to expose the same interface while internally changing the implementation, including data structures.